a-rey/writeups/writeups/active.md

 ![nmap2](./active/nmap2.png)

 The TCP/UDP port 88 is usually only open on a domain controller...
-Check the domain `active.htb` from `nmap` using DNS;
+Check the domain `active.htb` from `nmap` using DNS:

 ```bash
 nslookup